General Landscape Uses:

 Wildlife and Ecology:

 Provides food and cover for wildlife.
-Nectar plant for butterflies.
+Nectar plant for butterflies and other pollinators.
 Birds and other animals eat the fruits.